munhitsu/CRAttributes/README.md

+## usage

+you need to save context when you decide to - we just don't do it

 ## Goal/challenge
 is it possible to to describe text as an operation graph where adding operation does not modify exiting nodes (no reference updates)

+10K characters note needs to me low latency